 Start Line Lodging

-Runners and their crews will be required to attend the pre-race meeting and dinner at the historic Gakona Lodge located approx. 3.5 hrs from Anchorage on July 3rd at 4pm.
+Runners and their crews will be required to attend the pre-race meeting at the historic Gakona Lodge located approx. 3.5 hrs from Anchorage.
 The Lodge is located approx..
 1 hr south of the starting line of the race in Paxson.

 The Gakona Lodge has accommodations for approx. 28 people and other area lodging within an easy hour’s drive of the lodge or less can be found here: